 - Is the site personal and informative or is it just a huge online business card?
 Often times body shop sites can look and sound like clones from each other.
 This can be considered a template or business card type of site.

 - Are the pictures stock photos or pictures owned and taken at the actual shop?
 This can be a big red flag when a business uses other shop’s pictures or professional photos to pass as their own.
-Not only is this illegal but a lie.
-A shop that does not use their own pictures or does not use pictures of their own work are already lying to you.
+Not only is this illegal but deceitful.
+A shop that does not use their own pictures or does not use pictures of their own work is already lying to you.

-- Does the site contain picture of the owner(s) and its employees working?
+- Does the site contain pictures of the owner(s) and its employees working?
 Why is this important?
-Well, same as the with the name, you will want to put a face to the name.
+Well, similar to the name, you will want to put a face to the name.
 Also the employees at the shop should be the same from the pictures on their website.

 - Do they have non-edited before and after pictures?
 Pictures should look authentic and taken at the shop.
 Pictures that have been edited or have filters could also be considered false advertising.
-This is important because when body lines need to be smooth and colors need to truly match, editing and filters are deceiving.
+This is important because editing and filters can make body lines smooth and colors match, when in reality they don’t.

 If the shop is fully transparent about themselves and their business that most likely means they have nothing to hide and odds are they would make a good shop.
 A good collision shop also has a robust gallery of before and after pictures of their work, not just words and promises.